 The investment professionals responsible for reviewing accounts will typically have no more than 150 discretionary account relationships assigned to them.
 Discretionary accounts that are invested primarily in individual securities are reviewed on an ongoing basis, but more often, if there is an addition to or withdrawal from the account or if a bond is called, matures, or is redeemed.
 In addition, accounts may be reviewed as a result of buy or sell decisions related to specific securities.
-Investment professionals responsible for reviewing both discrete, SIIP, and Mutual Fund Only (MFO) accounts, will typically have no more than 180 account relationships.
+Investment professionals responsible for reviewing both discrete, and Mutual Fund accounts, will typically have no more than 180 account relationships.
 Accounts invested primarily in mutual funds are generally reviewed quarterly.

-W. Mark Motley, Shareholder; Ralph J. Scherer, Shareholder; Elizabeth M. Green, Shareholder; Thomas J. Guidi, Shareholder; Zachary T. Horn, Shareholder; J. Ryan English, Shareholder; Rachel A. Rasmussen, Shareholder, Bradley M. Soper, Nicole E. Roland and Emily C. Hogya; each review client accounts.
+W. Mark Motley, Shareholder; Elizabeth M. Green, Shareholder; Thomas J. Guidi, Shareholder; Zachary T. Horn, Shareholder; J. Ryan English, Shareholder; Rachel A. Rasmussen, Shareholder, Bradley M. Soper, Shareholder; Nicole E. Roland; Emily C. Hogya; and Kevin M. Schmitt. each review client accounts.

-Thomas J. Guidi, Shareholder; Bradley M. Soper - Mutual Fund/SIIP Advisor and Shareholder; and Nicole E. Roland; provide oversight of the management of the MFO accounts.
+Thomas J. Guidi, Shareholder; Bradley M. Soper, Shareholder and Shareholder; Nicole E. Roland; and Andrew M. Montanus, Associate, provide oversight of the management of the mutual fund and exchange traded fund (ETF) accounts.